SysKitTeam/docs-spdockit/spdockit-insights/insights-performance.md

 The individual metrics are calculated based on their average value during the last 15 minutes.
 By using this approach the SPDocKit Insights can ignore short spikes in activity.

+You can filter servers using these statuses.
+While on Performance tab click on the __Filter icon__, located right of the search bar.
+Clicking on the desired status will filter servers.
+You can even combine more then one status.
+Such as Warning and Critical.

 When the user is located on Performance tab of SPDocKit Insights a help link will be show.
 Following that link user can see all the details about the metrics SPDocKit Insights Agent collects.
 The description of each metric, warning and error thresholds are listed (where applicable).